slamgLuke/x86-64-learning/README.md

 Mind that this difficulties are relative to someone who knows the basics of assembly.
 They might seem harder for most, and easier for a few.

 And yes, hello_world is relatively easy, but it's not a 1 because you need to know about the .data segment and how to use syscalls.
-Also, **nothing is easy in assembly**.
+Also, **nothing is easy in assembly!!**

 ## For those who want to learn/improve

 Learning assembly is hard, but very rewarding.
-Initially, you might feel like you are not making any progress, and you might get stuck with segmentation faults that just don't make sense.
+Initially, you might feel like you are not making any progress, and you might get stuck with se faults or other weird bugs that just don't make sense.
 But don't worry, it gets better.

 **Here's a few tips to start:**
 - First of all, get used to assembly in general.
 It might be easier to start with a simpler architecture like ARM or MIPS with an emulator like [cpulator](https://cpulator.01xz.net/?sys=arm-de1soc), since using assembly on the OS is a lot trickier.
 - Learn about data processing, memory access, and branching.
 These are the basics of any assembly language.
 - Then, learn how to translate simple C code to assembly.
 If else statements, for, while and do while loops.
 - Finally, learn how to use the stack, and how to call functions.
 This is the most important part of programming in assembly.
+If you manage to do recursion, you can oficially call yourself an assembly programmer.

 **Once you're done with the basics, here's a few tips to get good at x86_64:**
 - Learn about the register calling convention.
 If you can standardize how you use registers for your own functions, you will have a much easier time programming.